When Do Waitlist Decisions Come Out? All You Need to Know

 While some waitlist decisions may come out in May or June, others may extend into July or even later.
 It's important to be patient during this period and to have a backup plan in place in case you are not admitted from the waitlist.

-What Are the Chances to Get Accepted if You Are Waitlisted?
+What Are the Chances of Getting Accepted If You Are Waitlisted?

 Navigating the process of admitting students from the waitlist is complex.
 A number of factors come into play, including the needs of the college, your personal connections, and your chosen majors, all of which have a say in the final decision.
 We’ll get into other key factors that can influence waitlist decisions in the next section.